-Dr. Mabry and Dr. Vaysman have spent many years pursuing continued education in cosmetic and restorative dentistry, helping them to offer patients the most advanced techniques with exemplary results.
+Dr. Mabry, Dr. Vaysman, and Dr. Murphy have spent many years pursuing continued education in cosmetic and restorative dentistry, helping them to offer patients the most advanced techniques with exemplary results.

 Over the years, there have been many advances in cosmetic dental care that help restore the teeth and improve their appearance.
 Porcelain dental veneers have been one of the most successful and effective examples of dental innovation.
 Dental issues such as chips, gaps, discolorations and malalignments among the teeth are very common.
 For many people, this can make them feel self-conscious about their smile and appearance.
 Porcelain dental veneers, available from our experienced Scottsdale cosmetic and restorative dentists, are designed to correct these imperfections.